Taco Bell, Harbor Freight Tools among new tenants planned for revamped Bohemia shopping center

 Transformco declined to comment, its attorney said.

-Breslin Realty owns the remaining 144,500 square feet of the shopping center, including the strip on the right where Christmas Tree Shops, Harbor Freight Tools and Boot Barn will be opening.
+Breslin Realty owns the remaining 144,500 square feet of the shopping center, including the strip on the right where Christmas Tree Shops, Harbor Freight Tools and Boot Barn will be opening and buildings that contain Old Navy, Chipotle and Northwell-GoHealth Urgent Care.

 Also, Modell’s Sporting Goods and Pier 1 Imports filed for Chapter 11 bankruptcy in 2020 and closed their stores, including locations in Sayville Plaza.